Welcome to Psychotherapy

 Psychodynamic Psychotherapy

-As a psychodynamic psychotherapist I am trained to see clients once or twice weekly though clients needs may vary.
+I am trained to see patients once or twice weekly though patients needs vary and frequency of sessions needs careful consideration.

-If you are interested to know more about the approach please look at the British Psychoanalytic Council website
+If you are interested to know more about the approach yourself please look at the British Psychoanalytic Council and the British Psychotherapy Foundation websites or any other trustworthy sources.

-I attend various continuing professional development activities to maintain my professional registration.
+I attend various psychoanalytic continuing professional development training events.
+This is a requirement to maintain my competency and professional registration on an annual basis.

 2023 - Certificate Dialectical Behaviour Therapy (DBT) for Adolescents